 - LVHD may benefit investors who want income but are concerned about the volatility that can come from traditional equity income investments.

 The QS Low Volatility High Dividend Index (the Index):

 - The Index starts with the largest 3,000 U.S. stocks as determined by the Solactive U.S. Broad Market Index, an index calculated and published by Solactive AG composed of 3,000 U.S. large-cap, mid-cap and small-cap companies.

-- Based on historical and projected data using QS Investors' proprietary methodology,
+- Based on historical and projected data using Franklin Templeton Investment Solutions' proprietary methodology,

 - The index screens for profitable companies that have the potential to pay relatively high sustainable dividend yields.